bbelderbos/bbelderbos.github.io/_posts/2016-02-21-power-habits.md

 Like fear of failure, perfectionism is another enemy.
 Almost always good is good enough, spend more time and you perfect the unnecessary.
 For example I could easily have spend two hours writing this post, but setting two pomodori of a max. of 50 min made me do this task twice as fast!

+---

-Bonus: to develop habits it's also a must to study habit forming.
+**Bonus:** to develop habits it's also a must to study habit forming.
 Here is [a great book](http://bobbelderbos.com/books/PowerHabit) I recently read that might be helpful for you.

+---

 ### What about you?

-I would love to hear if these are things you do to become more productive too?
-And/or what other habits are (un)learning?
+I would love to hear if you use these and/or other habits to become more productive.
+Feel free to share them in the comments below.